Skip to main content

 “If we do expand our season — our regular season — to an 18-and-two structure, I see us going to 16 of those games being in international markets,” Goodell said.

-He added that the plan would include a second bye week in the schedule.
+He added that the plan could include a second bye week in the schedule.

-There are five international games this season, and Goodell said they want to increase to eight “quickly.”
+There are five international games this season, and Goodell said the league wants to increase to eight “quickly.”

 Dublin has been seen as the next likely host — after Madrid gets its first game in 2025.

 “I have no doubt that we’re going to be playing in Ireland.
-I don’t know if it will be next year but it’s coming soon,” Goodell said at a fan forum at Tottenham Hotspur Stadium.
+I don’t know if it will be next year, but it’s coming soon,” Goodell said at Tottenham Hotspur Stadium.

 He cited Rio de Janeiro as the possible host of the next Brazil game — Sao Paulo staged one this season.

-London has hosted regular-season games since 2007, and Germany since 2022.
+London, which could get a night game at some point, has hosted regular-season games since 2007 and Germany since 2022.

 “We’re looking at other markets in the other direction, toward Asia," he said.
 “There’s probably more interest than we can handle.”